-For a more personal touch, a visit to your home can be arranged by a specially trained energy advisers can advise you on reducing your energy bills and tackling existing fuel debt.
+For a more personal touch, a visit to your home can be arranged by a specially trained energy adviser who can advise you on reducing your energy bills and tackling existing fuel debt.
 Call 01259 450000 and ask to make an appointment with a member of our team.

 A home energy check, based on individual circumstances, can be produced at your request detailing specific measures and grants suitable to your situation.
 HES can also provide free energy advice and information on various energy related grants and loans.